jpthiele/dealii-Wiki/Getting-deal.II.md

    development version.
 Go to [Development version](https://github.com/dealii/dealii/wiki/Getting-deal.II#development-version).

 2. Are you just trying things out and learning how to use deal.II?
-If yes, try [VM](https://github.com/dealii/dealii/wiki/Getting-deal.II#vm) or if you are comfortable using docker, try [docker](https://github.com/dealii/dealii/wiki/Getting-deal.II#docker).
+If yes, try the [Virtual Machine](https://github.com/dealii/dealii/wiki/Getting-deal.II#virtual-machine) or if you are comfortable using docker, try [docker](https://github.com/dealii/dealii/wiki/Getting-deal.II#docker).
 Otherwise go to the next point.

 3. Is your machine running Windows?
 See [Windows](https://github.com/dealii/dealii/wiki/Getting-deal.II#windows).
 Are you running